 She received her LL.M from Columbia University and her J.D. from the American University Washington College of Law, receiving the highest academic honors from both institutions.
 She received her B.A. from Indiana University – Bloomington.

 Migrating and Mutating Masculinities in Institutional Law Reforms, in Masculinities and Law (Ashgate Press, Martha A. Fineman & Michael Thomson eds.
-Fall 2013).
+2014).